 *Pack a simple lunch – nothing too messy and skip anything that may melt easily in the hot Florida sun.

 *Don’t bring with a fancy camera.
 I bring with my Nikon Coolpix when taking casual beach pictures.
 You do not want to risk your fancy camera getting damaged or stolen.

 *Do not bring with anything that you wouldn’t want to risk losing.
 It’s hard to watch all your stuff all the time, especially if you plan on taking walks down the beach or going swimming.
-Take out the stress of constantly watching your stuff by leaving valuables in the car.
+Take out the stress by leaving valuables in the car.
 Take some much needed time away from electronics and you will not have to worry about losing them!

 How to Save Money at the Beach

 *Avoid pricey beach parking lots by finding free parking on nearby side streets.
 You may have to walk a bit, but at least you can save your money for something extra on your trip.

 *Skip the expensive beach cafe and pack your own lunch.